Cwall4/Pewlett-Hackard-Analysis/README.md

 GROUP BY title;
 ```

-'mentor_info.csv' returns promising candidates' full names, title, and date that title was earned, as long as they are still at the company.
-In the query, this is interpreted as the to_date being '9999-01-01'.
+"mentor_info.csv" returns promising candidates' full names, title, and date that title was earned, as long as they are still at the company.
+In the query, this is interpreted as the to_date being "9999-01-01".

 ```SQL
 -- Who's Ready for a Mentor?